dzackgarza/Notes/Class_Notes/2020/Summer/Mike Summer Reading/sections/030_Chapter 3 Part 1.md

 Remark
 : The tangent space of an $n\dash$manifolds is $n\dash$dimensional, even on boundary point.

+Theorem
+: If $U\subset M$ is an open subset of a manifold and $\iota:U\injects M$ is the inclusions, then for every $p\in M$, the differential $d\iota_p: T_p U \to T_p M$ is an isomorphism.

+In words: the tangent space of any submanifold is isomorphic to the tangent space of the ambient manifold.

 For a vector space $V$, there is a natural smooth structure (Example 1.24) and for any $\vector a, \vector v\in V$ we can similarly define a map
 \begin{align*}
 D_{\vector v}\evalfrom_{\vector a}: C^\infty(V) &\to \RR \\